Friday Sector Laggards: Services, Consumer Products

-The worst performing sector as of midday Friday is the Services sector, showing a 2.2% loss.
-Within that group, Booking Holdings Inc (Symbol: BKNG) and Expedia Group Inc (Symbol: EXPE) are two large stocks that are lagging, showing a loss of 6.5% and 6.2%, respectively.
-Among the largest ETFs, one ETF closely following services stocks is the iShares U.S. Consumer Services ETF (Symbol: IYC), which is down 2.0% on the day, and down 15.51% year-to-date.
-Booking Holdings Inc, meanwhile, is down 18.05% year-to-date, and Expedia Group Inc, is down 3.82% year-to-date.
-Combined, BKNG and EXPE make up approximately 2.1% of the underlying holdings of IYC.
+The worst performing sector as of midday Friday is the Services sector, showing a 0.7% loss.
+Within that group, Match Group Inc (Symbol: MTCH) and Las Vegas Sands Corp (Symbol: LVS) are two large stocks that are lagging, showing a loss of 5.0% and 3.8%, respectively.
+Among the largest ETFs, one ETF closely following services stocks is the iShares U.S. Consumer Services ETF (Symbol: IYC), which is down 0.9% on the day, and down 17.25% year-to-date.
+Match Group Inc, meanwhile, is down 31.86% year-to-date, and Las Vegas Sands Corp, is down 1.38% year-to-date.
+LVS makes up approximately 0.2% of the underlying holdings of IYC.

-The next worst performing sector is the Consumer Products sector, showing a 2.1% loss.
-Among large Consumer Products stocks, PVH Corp (Symbol: PVH) and BorgWarner Inc (Symbol: BWA) are the most notable, showing a loss of 11.3% and 7.6%, respectively.
-One ETF closely tracking Consumer Products stocks is the iShares U.S. Consumer Goods ETF (IYK), which is down 0.1% in midday trading, and up 0.61% on a year-to-date basis.
-PVH Corp, meanwhile, is down 25.53% year-to-date, and BorgWarner Inc, is down 17.79% year-to-date.
+The next worst performing sector is the Consumer Products sector, showing a 0.5% loss.
+Among large Consumer Products stocks, Tesla Inc (Symbol: TSLA) and Estee Lauder Cos., Inc. (Symbol: EL) are the most notable, showing a loss of 4.9% and 2.2%, respectively.
+One ETF closely tracking Consumer Products stocks is the iShares U.S. Consumer Goods ETF (IYK), which is down 0.4% in midday trading, and down 4.67% on a year-to-date basis.
+Tesla Inc, meanwhile, is down 24.58% year-to-date, and Estee Lauder Cos., Inc., is down 27.62% year-to-date.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: